Operations Between Selections

 You are able to combine two (or more) selection results in DonorQuest.
 This may be desirable, for example, if you have completed two or three different selections for a mailing, but would like to only print one batch of labels or export one file.
 You can only combine selection results which are from the same dataset, and based on the same table -- usually the Header table.
 The combination process will produce an entirely new selection result to hold the combined records, leaving the original selection results as they were.
 Any duplicate records are automatically eliminated from the combined result.
 For example, even if donor John Smith is in two or more of the selection results you are combining, he will only be in the final result once.
 Likewise, if you are combining several donation results, you can be assured that each unique donation record will only appear in the final result once.

-To combine multiple results, start by opening the Selection Results window by clicking on the Results button of the DonorQuest toolbar.
+To combine two or more results, open the Selection Results window by clicking on the Results button of the DonorQuest toolbar.
 Then, use the Mark button of the Selection Results window to mark all of the results you want to combine.
 If you want to mark a lot of consecutive results, you can do so by typing Alt-M repeatedly (or holding the key combination down).
 Once you have marked all of the results you wish to combine, click on the Selections menu, then choose Combine All Marked Results (Union Set).
 The following dialog will appear, allowing you to enter a name for the new selection result which will be created to hold the combination of all the marked results:

 Combining Selection Results